-Jonathan Montgomery is Professor of Health Care Law at the University of Southampton.
+Jonathan Montgomery is Professor of Health Care Law at the University College London (UCL).
 He chairs the Advisory Committee of Clinical Excellence Awards and is the author of a leading textbook on Health Care Law and numerous articles.
 In June 2012 he was appointed as Chair of the Health Research Authority.
 Read a delaration of interests statement relating to this appointment.

 Bobbie Farsides is Professor of Clinical and Biomedical Ethics at Brighton and Sussex Medical School.
 She has been researching and teaching in the field of bioethics for over twenty years, and her research focuses on the experience of health care professionals and scientists operating in ethically contested fields of biomedicine.
 Bobbie also has a strong commitment to public policy work and serves on a number of committees including the Emerging Science and Bioethics Advisory Committee and the UK Donation Ethics Committee.
 Research ethics has been a constant interest throughout her career including practically focused work in the developing world context.
 She is a co-opted member of Council for the duration of the Working Party on Children and Clinical Research.